forscht/ddrive/README.md

 </p>
 <br>

 ##### **DDrive** A lightweight cloud storage system using discord as storage device written in nodejs.
-Supports unlimited file size and unlimited storage, I've implemented it using node js streams with multi-part up & download.
+Supports an unlimited file size and unlimited storage, I've implemented it using node js streams with multi-part up & download.

 https://user-images.githubusercontent.com/59018146/167635903-48cdace0-c383-4e7d-a037-4a32eaa4ab69.mp4